Clemson DT Peter Woods Scouting Report

 Born on March 5th, 2005, Peter Woods was a Four-Star DL prospect in the class of 2023 coming out of Thompson High School in Alabaster, Alabama.
 Ranked as the 6th player in the state of Alabama, Woods was heavily sought after as a recruit due to his physical tools and three Alabama 7A state championships.
 As the target of a heated recruiting battle between Alabama, Clemson, Florida, and Jackson State, Woods would ultimately commit to Clemson.

 As a Tiger, Woods would be an immediate impact player as he would see playing time in all 12 games and would earn Freshman All-American honors.
-In his sophomore season, Woods played all over the defensive line with snaps registered from alignments ranging from 3-technique to stand-up edge rusher.
+In his sophomore season, Woods played all over the defensive line with snaps registered from alignments ranging from 3-Tech to 6-Tech.
 Entering his junior season, Woods is only being aligned as a DT and the hopes of being the top non-QB in the 2026 draft class.

 Athletic Tools

-Video 1: DT Peter Woods (11) using his speed and explosiveness when long sticking against a QB draw and getting a tackle-for-loss on QB LaNorris Sellers (16)
+Video 1: DT Peter Woods (11) using his speed and explosiveness when long sticking against a QB draw to get a tackle for loss

-Video 2: DT Peter Woods (11) sheds the block of the LG and uses his quickness to get a tackle-for-loss on QB Anthony Colandrea (10) on a read option
+Video 2: DT Peter Woods (11) uses his quickness to get a tackle-for-loss when defending the read option

-Video 4: DT Peter Woods (11) penetrating as a crasher on a stunt and failing to sack QB LaNorris Sellers (16)
+Video 4: DT Peter Woods (11) penetrating on a stunt and whiffing the sack

-Video 5: DT Peter Woods (11) utilizing speed-to-power as a stand-up EDGE and failing to sack QB Hank Bachmeier (9)
+Video 5: DT Peter Woods (11) utilizing speed-to-power as an EDGE and failing to convert the pressure into a sack

 Technicals

-Video 7: DT Peter Woods (11) using a club-swim to get a pass rush win against LG Nico Rodriguez-Pena (63)
+Video 7: DT Peter Woods (11) using a club-swim to get into the backfield

-Video 8: DT Peter Woods (11) fusing a swipe-swim to get a pass rush win against LG Nico Rodriguez-Pena (63)
+Video 8: DT Peter Woods (11) using a swipe-swim to get into the backfield

-Video 10: DT Peter Woods (11) crashing to help create rush lanes for EDGE TJ Parker (3) and DB Kylon Griffin (18)
+Video 10: DT Peter Woods (11) crashing to help create rush lanes for the looper

 Draft Projection